-Repeatedly over the last several years, the Federal Government has identified suicide as a serious and preventable public health problem.
+Repeatedly over the last several years, the Federal Government has identified suicide as a serious and preventable public health problem including its inclusion as a key component in the Substance Abuse and Mental Health pillar of SAMHSA's strategic initiatives.
 In 1999, the Surgeon General issued a Call to Action to Prevent Suicide, followed in 2001 by the National Strategy for Suicide Prevention: Goals and Objectives for Action (NSSP).
 The NSSP was developed by a broad public/private partnership and founded on research conducted over four decades.
 Many of its 11 goals and 68 objectives are aimed at preventing suicide among children and adolescents, and include increasing evidence-based suicide prevention programs in schools, colleges, universities, youth programs, and juvenile justice facilities; promoting training to identify and respond to children and adolescents at risk for suicide; and establishing guidelines for screening and referral.
 Funding for the Garrett Lee Smith Memorial Act, as authorized by Congress, provides essential support for States and communities seeking to implement the NSSP's objectives.